namunokaze/vless-win-starter-oneclick/README.md

 1. Open https://whoer.net in browser
 2. Check if your IP/country location changed

+## Known issues
+- System proxy settings window must not be open during toggling proxy on and off.
+Otherwide changes will not be accepted by Windows for unknown reason.
+- If you ran `.bat` and system proxy settings window shows that proxy is active but actually this is not so, you need to press `Save` in that window.
+It will solve the problem, for unknown reason.

 ## Security Warning

 - Never share your `config.json` file - it contains your credentials